TsitohainaK/vanilla-spa-boilerplate/src/routes/readme.md

 - **element** rendered when the route is requested

-- **title** you can add title to the object to change the navigator page title when the user is in the current route
+- **title** you can add title to the object to change the navigator page title when the user is in the current route, however you can style change it manualy using the `title` function

 as exemple: